Cub Swanson: Fighting style

 Swanson is known for his creative striking.
-Many pundits cite Swanson's ducking roundhouse kick / cartwheel kick to the head as his most distinct move.
+Many pundits cite Swanson's ducking roundhouse kick or cartwheel kick to the head as his most distinct move.
 Swanson often sets up with a left hook, then follow up with a ducking roundhouse kick to the head.
 This combination was used against Artem Lobov.
 In other cases, Swanson would throw a single ducking roundhouse kick with no set up, like in his fight with Ross Pearson and Doo Ho Choi.

 Swanson's movements are very unorthodox.
 He tends to feint while punching, as exemplified in WEC 52.
 Swanson often switches stance after kicking, something which he did against Dennis Siver.
 He also puts a lot of weight into his punches.
 Weight shifts give him more power but shift him off balance.
 This makes Swanson susceptible to take-downs and counters.
 Similarly, Swanson's stance switches make him vulnerable to leg kicks.
 Low kicks tend to disrupt his footwork.

 In his fight with Doo Ho Choi and Dennis Siver, Swanson escaped from inferior positions.
 Despite this, 7 out of Swanson's 11 losses are by submission however since these losses he was highly praised for his takedown defence against world class jiu-jitsu fighter Kron Gracie at UFC Fight Night: Joanna vs. Waterson in 2019.
 Swanson stated on his UFC profile that Superman double wrist lock is his favorite move.

 Swanson stated that Bruce Lee inspired him as a fighter.